gunwoo8873/Rust-DiscordBot/README.md

     * `2025-01.12`
 * Description
     ```md
-    This project the Powershell and Bash shell at Github Repository managerment script
+    This project the Powershell and Bash shell at Github repository management script
     ```

 ## Project Manual